MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 By default, Azure Artifacts comes with three views: **@Local**, **@Prerelease**, and **@Release**. @local is the default view that contains all the published packages and all the packages saved from upstream sources.
 All views support NuGet, npm, Maven, Python, and Universal packages.

 > [!Note]
-> Publishing and restoring packages directly to/from a view is not supported in Azure Artifacts.
+> Azure Artifacts only supports publishing and restoring packages from and to the default view - *@Local*.

 ## Promote packages